canonical/oci-factory/README.md

 ### Test-Rock Workflow

 The [Test-Rock workflow](.github/workflows/Test-Rock.yaml)
-runs a series of tests on a Rock or OCI image.
+runs a series of tests on a rock or an OCI image.
 The image can be sourced either from a local artifact or from an external location uploaded as an artifact.
 The workflow includes the following tests, which can be enabled or disabled as needed.